Gallatin Gateway, Montana

-- Only 32 miles separates Gallatin Gateway from Big Sky.
+- 32 miles north of Big Sky.

 - Although small, Gallatin Gateway has several lodging and dining choices.